wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-8100-hardware-installation.md

 - When possible, connect network interfaces from each controller to two different switches to ensure availability against a switch failure.
 The figure illustrates the two 10 GbE network interfaces, DATA 2 and DATA 3, from each controller connected to two different switches.

-For more information, refer to the **Network interfaces** under the [High availability requirements for your StorSimple device](storsimple-system-requirements/#high-availability-requirements-for-storsimple.md).
+For more information, refer to the **Network interfaces** under the [High availability requirements for your StorSimple <!-- deleted by customization device](/documentation/articles/storsimple-system-requirements#high-availability-requirements-for-storsimple.md) --><!-- keep by customization: begin --> device](storsimple-system-requirements/#high-availability-requirements-for-storsimple.md) <!-- keep by customization: end -->.

 >[AZURE.NOTE] If using SFP+ transceivers with your 10 GbE network interfaces, use the provided QSFP-SFP+ adapters.
-More information on [Supported hardware for 10 GbE network interfaces on your StorSimple device](storsimple-supported-hardware-for-10-gbe-network-interfaces.md)
+More information on [Supported hardware for 10 GbE network interfaces on your StorSimple <!-- deleted by customization device](/documentation/articles/storsimple-supported-hardware-for-10-gbe-network-interfaces) --><!-- keep by customization: begin --> device](storsimple-supported-hardware-for-10-gbe-network-interfaces.md) <!-- keep by customization: end -->